ossf/ai-ml-security/README.md

 # AI/ML Security WG

-This is the GitHub repository of the OpenSSF Artificial Intelligence / Machine Learning (AI/ML) Security working group.
+This is the GitHub repository of the [OpenSSF](https://openssf.org) Artificial Intelligence / Machine Learning (AI/ML) Security Working Group (WG).
 The OpenSSF Technical Advisory Council (TAC) approved its creation on 2023-09-05.

 Anyone is welcome to join our open discussions.

+The WG chair is Nigel Brown.

 <!-- ## Objective -->